-lowa DNR's 2002 methodology for de-listing fish kill-impaired assessment segments, however, was rejected by U.S. EPA for the 2008 reporting cycle.
-EPA informed lowa DNR that fish kill-impairments identified on wadeable streams could be de-listed only if more recent biological monitoring demonstrated recovery of the aquatic communities from the fish kill event.
-Unfortunately, the lowa streams for which most of the fish kills impairments were identified were not (and have not been) targeted for monitoring as part of other lowa DNR biological assessment projects (e.g., biocriteria and REMAP projects).
-Given the lack of resources to expand lowa DNR's biological monitoring program to include fish kill-impaired segments, follow-up biological monitoring with the lowa DNR bioassessment protocol was not feasible.
-Based on the results an lowa DNR study of fish kill recovery (Wilton 2002) that showed some streams recover relatively quickly from a fish kill event (within a few months), lowa DNR's adoption of EPA's recommendation suggested that at least some fish kill-impaired stream segments would remain identified as Section 303(d) impaired (in IR Category 5) long after the full recovery of aquatic life in the affected waterbody had occurred.
+Iowa DNR's 2002 methodology for delisting fish kill-impaired assessment segments, however, was rejected by the EPA for the 2008 reporting cycle.
+EPA informed Iowa DNR that fish kill-impairments identified on wadeable streams could be delisted only if more recent biological sampling demonstrated recovery of the aquatic communities from the fish kill event.
+Unfortunately, the Iowa streams for which most of the fish kills impairments were identified were not (and have not been) targeted for sampling as part of other Iowa DNR biological assessment projects.
+Given the lack of resources to expand Iowa DNR's biological sampling program to include fish kill-impaired segments, follow-up biological sampling with the Iowa DNR bioassessment protocol was not feasible.
+Based on the results an Iowa DNR study of fish kill recovery (Wilton 2002) that showed some streams recover relatively quickly from a fish kill event (within a few months), Iowa DNR's adoption of EPA's recommendation suggested that at least some fish kill-impaired stream segments would remain identified as Section 303(d) impaired (in IR Category 5) long after the full recovery of aquatic life in the affected waterbody had occurred.